MONDAY, JULY 12, 2021

 Assessing Your Assets: University of Florida Competency Assessment and Professional Development Plan and How They Can Improve In-service Training

-Presenter: Dr. Amy Harder, Program Development and Evaluation Center Coordinator, University of Florida
+PRESENTER: Dr. Amy Harder, Program Development and Evaluation Center Coordinator, University of Florida

-Session Description: During this webinar, Dr. Amy Harder will share information about the competency assessment the University of Florida is now using on an annual basis for UF/IFAS Extension.
+DESCRIPTION: During this webinar, Dr. Amy Harder will share information about the competency assessment the University of Florida is now using on an annual basis for UF/IFAS Extension.
 She will also discuss the professional development plan component that partners with the competency assessment.
 The University of Florida will begin to improve the way they solicit and fund in-service training proposals based on the new competency assessment and professional development plans.